 Welcome to the goodness-of-fit mini tutorial.
-In this video I will use NumXL to help you better understand the goodness-of-fit functions and to develop some intuition behind them.
-We will also draw connections between goodness of fit and the normality tests.
+In this video, I will use NumXL to help you better understand the goodness-of-fit functions and to develop some intuition behind them.
+We will also draw connections between the goodness of fit and the normality tests.

-For sample data I've chosen the monthly averages of the hourly measurements of the ozone level in downtown LA between January 1955 and December 1972.
-This is a familiar sample that was first analyzed by box, jenkins and ryne cell in their time series textbook, Time Series Forecasts and Control from 1976.
+For sample data, I've chosen the monthly averages of the hourly measurements of the ozone level in downtown LA between January 1955 and December 1972.
+This is a familiar sample that was first analyzed by box, Jenkins, and Ryne cells in their time-series textbook, Time Series Forecasts, and Control from 1976.

 To start I've plotted the dates and the average ozone levels in blue.